dojo/docs/dojo/_base/lang.rst

 This function provides a light-weight foundation for substitution-based templating.
 It is a sane alternative to string concatenation technique, which is brittle and doesn't play nice with localization.

-The signature of the method is:

-.. api-doc :: dojo/_base/lang
-  :methods: replace
-  :no-headers:
-  :sig:

-The method returns a ``String``.

 With Dictionary
 ~~~~~~~~~~~~~~~